General Electric GEnx: Operational history

-On August 31, 2012, a GEnx-1B engine installed on a Boeing 787 that had not yet flown was found to have an indication of a similar crack on the fan midshaft.
+On August 31, 2012, a GEnx-1B engine installed on a Boeing 787 that had not yet flown was found to have an indication of a crack on the fan midshaft at a similar location to the fracture that caused the earlier July 28 engine failure.
 The fan midshaft was removed from the engine for further inspection and examination.
-As a result of investigative work the NTSB has determined that the fan midshafts on the GEnx engines fractured or cracked at the forward end of the shaft where the retaining nut is installed.
+The NTSB's investigative work later confirmed that both engine midshafts had faults at similar locations.

 On September 11, 2012, an AirBridgeCargo 747-8F experienced a major engine malfunction that spread a significant amount of metallic debris on the runway when the low-pressure turbine shaft separated and shifted backwards, damaging the low pressure turbine blades and vanes.
 The NTSB issued urgent safety recommendations to the FAA to require ultrasonic scans for midshaft fractures before use of GEnx engines and require repetitive on-wing inspections of the engine to detect cracks.

 During the spring and summer of 2013, GE learned of four 747-8F freighters that suffered icing in their engines at altitudes of 40,000 ft and above.
 The most serious incident involved an AirBridgeCargo freighter; on July 31, while at an altitude of 41,000 ft over China, the flight crew noted two engines surging while a third lost substantial power.
 The pilots were able to land the plane safely but the engines were found to have sustained damage.
 Among the possible factors cited was "'unique convective weather systems' such as unusually large thunderstorms reaching high altitudes."
 Boeing is working with GE on software solutions to the problem.
 Altitude was restricted until GE changed the software to detect the high-altitude ice crystals and open bleed air valve doors to eject them before they enter the core.